gchurch/ASP.NET-eShop/README.md

 ## Database

-- An SQL Server used to store application data.
-- Entity Framework Core is used for data access.
-- LINQ is used to query data.
+An SQL Server database is used to store the application data.
+Entity Framework Core is used for data access.
+LINQ is used to query data.

 ## Unit Tests